 Check with your high school counselor or a financial aid administrator at your college about state and college sources of student aid and deadlines.

-If you are filing close to one of these deadlines, we recommend you file either online at fafsa.gov or via the myStudentAid mobile app.
-These are the fastest and easiest ways to apply for aid.
+If you are filing close to one of these deadlines, we recommend you file online at fafsa.gov.
+It is the fastest and easiest way to apply for aid.

 Use Your Tax Return